AnirudhHanda/Lighthhouse-fullstack/README.md

 * **Review System:** Allow users to submit reviews and display them on product pages.
 * **Pagination:** Efficiently handle large product lists with pagination controls.

+## Project Structure

+The project is split into two main parts: the backend server and the frontend client.
+Below is an overview of the directory and file structure:

+**FrontEnd Part**
+O16Project/lighthouse-frontend

+**Backend Part**
+O16Project/LightouseBackend

 **Getting Started**